+Error resilient transmission of image frames has been the focus of extensive research as it forms the backbone of efficient video transmission over lossy wireless channels.
+Multiple Description Coding (MDC), where a frame is split into multiple smaller descriptions, is useful in guarding a frame against channel errors during transmission.
+Usually, in MDC a frame is split into 2 descriptions, and the 2 descriptions are sent over two different paths, thereby reducing not only the error, but also the end-to-end delay.
 In this work, we explored the feasibility of splitting an image frame into potentially large number of descriptions and exploited path diversity for intermediate recovery in multihop wireless networks.
-In order to split the frame into multiple descriptions, we designed a method of assigning pixels to different descriptions such that, the spatial information in the image is well spread out among the different descriptions.
+In order to split the frame into multiple descriptions, we designed a method of assigning pixels to different descriptions.
 Our proposed routing strategy utilizes path diversity in a way that all correlated descriptions are not corrupted simultaneously, and at the same time it also ensures merging of multiple descriptions at intermediate nodes for partial recovery, before reaching the destination.
 For error recovery at the merging points, we also made use of the spatial correlation component present in an image frame.
-We adopted a simple 2×2 filter with our proposed link error aware weight assignment to in interpolating a lost or corrupted pixel from its neighboring pixel information.
+We adopted a simple 2×2 filter with our proposed link error aware weight assignments to interpolate a lost or corrupted pixel from its spatial neighbors.
+The routing scheme does not sacrifice end-to-end delay by using a large number of merging points, which ensures that the descriptions can be sent over edge disjoint paths simultaneously.